Arxivar/SamplePlugins/Typescript/DynamicTitle/README.md

 The DynamicTitle plugin requires the creation of a specific process variable, follow the steps below to configure it:

-1. Configure a boolean variable called "BooleanVariable."
+1. Configure a boolean variable called "BooleanVariable"

 2. In the task configuration, set the validation on the outcomes using the formula: [$BooleanVariable$] = true.